modularscale/modularscale-sass/readme.md

 * Copy either `stylesheets/_modular-scale.sass` or `stylesheets/_modular-scale.scss` into your project
 * Import the file into your Sass stylesheet to access the mixins and functions

-Sassy Modular Scale can be used as a function or a mixin.
+Sassy Modular Scale can be used as a function, mixin or a mixin that generates a range of classes to `@extend`.

 Examples using the Sass syntax: